philippgille/hello-netcoreapp/README.md

 hello-netcoreapp
 ================

 hello-netcoreapp is a basic *.NET Core* console application that prints "Hello World!".
-This repository contains additional scripts and files for building the app and creating release artifacts for a *framework-dependent deployment* (FDD), *self-contained deployment* (SCD), *Docker image* and *Chocolatey package*.
+This repository contains additional scripts and files for building the app and creating release artifacts for a *framework-dependent deployment* (FDD), *self-contained deployment* (SCD), *Docker image*, *Chocolatey package* and *AppImage*.

-This repository is meant to be a starting point for any new .NET Core console applications.
+This repository is meant to be a starting point for any new .NET Core console application.
 You can fork it and base your project upon it.
 If you improve anything in your fork, please create a PR ☺ .

 The basic app was created using `dotnet new console` with the .NET Core SDK 1.1 (or rather SDK 1.0.1 and Shared Framework Host 1.1.1).